NicePS2546/Todo-list-my-first-project/README.md

 # todo_list
 I just had an idea that I want some todo list in daily day for myself just a random task if I have a holiday

+dont have gui yet btw

 //some beginner project